 Which Is The Right CPAP Mask, Machine & Cleaner For You?

-This article will give some insight on which types of masks may suit your lifestyle along with some tips on picking your CPAP machine & cleaner.
+This article will give some insight on which types of masks we carry at Complete Medical Supply and which ones may suit your lifestyle along with some tips on picking your CPAP machine & cleaner.

 Which CPAP mask style is right for you?

 First up is the nasal CPAP mask which is a great option for first time users.
 This mask will only cover your nose and is typically used for higher pressure users.
 This CPAP mask will provide the most natural airflow throughout the night for most users.
 It is also great for users that move around a lot in their sleep because it does not constrict your face as much as a full face CPAP mask.

 The downside for this CPAP mask can be for users who snore or tend to keep their mouth open during their sleep.
 Some people may have to use a chin strap to keep their mouth closed if they tend to snore but still enjoy the comfort of a nasal CPAP mask.